LOCATION: Plinth Gallery - 3520 Brighton Blvd

 - Fri, Jun 7, 2019 - Sat, Jul 27, 2019

-Our exhibition for June and July, "Of Two Minds" features the work of ceramic artists Jon Pacini and T Pacini.
+Our exhibition for July continues with the work of California ceramic artists Jon Pacini and T Pacini.

 After a successful career in the corporate world of fashion, T Pacini decided to make a dramatic change to respond to an "inner calling" to work in clay.
 For the past 27 years, she has been actively involved in the ceramics field as an artist and potter, international exhibitor, lecturer, and ceramic technician.
 Currently, she is the technical services Coordinator at Laguna Clay Company in California and also curates the Fred Maher Ceramic Collection at Scripps College.